 Chełmno - The First Death Camp

-Home Page Hitler A Brief History Grynszpan and Kristalnacht The Einsatzgruppen Kapos Dachau Chełmno Auschwitz Complex Auschwitz Personnel Treblinka Sobibor Belsen, Flossenburg, Ravensbrück Stutthof-Sztutowo and Mauthausen Prisoner Categories The Ghettos Cogs In The Killing Machine #1 Cogs In The Killing Machine #2 Cogs in the Killing Machine #3 Holocaust War Crimes Trials Hitler's Jews, Hitler's Hypocrisy Time Line PIctures of the Holocaust Guest Book Page Book Source
+Home Page Hitler A Brief History Grynszpan and Kristallnacht The Einsatzgruppen The Concentration Camp System Kapos Dachau Chełmno Auschwitz Complex Auschwitz Personnel Treblinka Sobibor Belsen, Flossenburg, Ravensbrück Stutthof-Sztutowo and Mauthausen Prisoner Categories The Ghettos Cogs In The Killing Machine #1 Cogs In The Killing Machine #2 Cogs in the Killing Machine #3 Holocaust War Crimes Trials Hitler's Jews, Hitler's Hypocrisy Time Line 1 Time Line 2 Time Line 3 Time Line 4 Time Line 5 PIctures of the Holocaust Guest Book Page Book Source

 Chełmno - The First Death Camp

 Chełmno (Kulmhof) death camp began its orgy of murder on 08 December 1941.
-The camp itself was situated some forty miles north-west of the Polish city of Łódź, which was located within the newly annexed area known as the Wartheland.
+The camp itself was situated some forty miles north-west of the Polish city of Łódź, which was located within the newly annexed area known as the ‘Reichsgau Wartheland’.
 It was the first camp that was specifically designed to be a sort of abattoir, but instead of slaughtering cattle, it slaughtered human beings en masse, men, women and children of all ages were it it's fodder.
 It's first victims, some 700 Jews from the nearby Polish town of Kolo were loaded in batches of 80 into small gas chambers, which were simply the backs of sealed vans (the camp had three such vans), once loaded, the vans would then travel a short distance to a small wooded area where mass graves had been prepared.
 Those locked inside the back of the van would be gassed on route using the exhaust fumes from the vehicle itself.
 Later, the van would remain static as the gassing took place.
-The area surrounding Chelmo would be combed for Jews and all would suffer the same fate as the Jews from Kolo.
+The area surrounding Chełmno would be combed for Jews and all would suffer the same fate as the Jews from Kolo.
 Some 88 children from Lidice (Czech village massacre) would also end their lives within the death camp.

 In September 1944, the camp authorities, as part of 'Sonderaktion 1005' (an operation designed to hide nazi atrocities) began a systematic attempt to cover their crimes.
-The SS employed a special prisoner kommando known as 'Leichenkommandos' (corpse units) to exhume all the victims that had been buried and ensure their cremation.
+The SS employed a special prisoner Kommando known as 'Leichenkommandos' (corpse units) to exhume all the victims that had been buried and ensure their cremation.
 In an addition to the process of concealing the crime of genocide, the camp authorities had purchased a bone-crushing machine (Knochenmühle) to ensure no trace of those cremated could be found.
 When the process had been achieved, the small group of Jews who had formed the corpse unit realised that their time had come, so instead of allowing themselves to be massacred, they staged a revolt.
-Out of the 48 prisoners that made up the kommando, only three managed to escape.
+Out of the 48 prisoners that made up the Kommando, only three managed to escape.

 It is difficult to ascertain the exact numbers of those murdered within the camp, the estimates are between *170,000 to 360.000 (* Sources for numbers: https://www.britannica.com/place/Chelmno-concentration-camp-Poland and Second World War (2000) Martin Gilbert p274-75).
 Through the short life of the camp, only a handful of prisoners had managed to escape and by the time the Red Army had arrived at the camp on 17 January 1945, the Nazis had destroyed the site in an attempt to hide the evidence of their crimes, and murdered the remaining prisoners.